KNowledgeOnWebScale/solid-wmp-client/README.md

 ```typescript
 val wmpClient = new WmpClient();
 ```
+You can now freely use this wmpClient instance.

 #### setupPayment(wmpUri: string, fetchFunction?: (url: RequestInfo, init?: RequestInit | undefined) => Promise<Response>): void